OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 <TabItem value="mac" label="MacOS">

-### 2. MacOS Installer
+### B. MacOS Installer

 Install the OpenBB Terminal on MacOS (Big Sur or later).
 There are two versions of the installers available for MacOS, Apple Silicon (M1) and Intel-based.
 Apple Silicon users will need to install Rosetta prior to installation.
 Install Rosetta from the command line:

 ```console
 softwareupdate --install-rosetta